syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/pointers.md

 Invoked during a drag prior to select a new value for the pointer.

-The `ValueChanging` event contains the following arguments.
+The `ValueChanging` event contains the following argument.

-* `NewValue` : Gets the new pointer value which is updated while dragging.
+* `NewValue` : Gets the new pointer value, which is updated while dragging.
-* `OldValue` : Gets the old value of pointer which is updated by pointer dragging.
+* `OldValue` : Gets the old value of the pointer, which is updated by pointer dragging.
 * `Cancel` : Used to restrict the updating pointer value and cancel dragging.

 {% tabs %}